 With less than 1 % of China's population, HK produced 1/5 of the mainland's wealth.

-Hong Kong is now being a British colony for 156 years.
+Hong Kong had been a British colony for 156 years.

-The 99 years lease of the New Territories will soon be expired on June 30, 1997.
+The 99 years lease of the New Territories would soon be expired on June 30, 1997.

 But British PM Margrat Thatcher still wanted to keep the wealthy Hong Kong Island as British's colony in perpetuity.
 After UK's victory over the